mohitsaxenaknoldus/git-machete/docs/source/cli_help/update.rst

   -M, --merge                             Update by merge rather than by rebase.

-  -n                                      If updating by rebase, equivalent to `--no-interactive-rebase`.
-If updating by merge, equivalent to `--no-edit-merge`.
+  -n                                      If updating by rebase, equivalent to :bash:`--no-interactive-rebase`.
+If updating by merge, equivalent to :bash:`--no-edit-merge`.

-  --no-edit-merge                         If updating by merge, skip opening the editor for merge commit message while doing `git merge` (i.e. pass `--no-edit` flag to underlying `git merge`).
+  --no-edit-merge                         If updating by merge, skip opening the editor for merge commit message while doing :bash:`git merge` (i.e. pass :bash:`--no-edit` flag to underlying :bash:`git merge`).
                                           Not allowed if updating by rebase.

-  --no-interactive-rebase                 If updating by rebase, run `git rebase` in non-interactive mode (without `-i/--interactive` flag).
+  --no-interactive-rebase                 If updating by rebase, run :bash:`git rebase` in non-interactive mode (without :bash:`-i/--interactive` flag).
                                           Not allowed if updating by merge.